Michaelgwei86/kubernetes/Kubernetes/README.md

 ============

-- there is a builtin scheduler in the cluster control-plane, that scans through nodes in the cluster and schedules pods on nodes based on several factors such as resource,
+- there is a builtin scheduler in the cluster control-plane, that scans through nodes in the cluster and schedules pods on nodes based on several factors such as resources,
 - But if you want to override and schedule your pods on specific nodes for some reason, you can do that by specifying the nodeName in the pod definition file.
 - If a scheduler does not exist in the cluster, the pod will continually be in a pending state.